All Episodes

 That was the excuse for getting rid of me.

-There were two people basically involved, and I was removed on July 4th, 1947 From a picnic in front of my family, I was sent to Washington expecting a court-martial.
+And I was removed on July 4th, 47, from a picnic in front of my family.

-That was never concurred.
+That never concurred.

-I was then shipped to Fort Hero, which is on the eastern point of Long Island, the exact physical location of the current Montauk Project, which is still operational.
+I was then shipped to Fort Hero, which is on the eastern point of Long Island, the exact physical location of the current Montauk project, which is still operational.

 You have to be kept alive.

-You're fairly confident you'll live until then?
+You're fairly confident you'll live until then.

 Relatively so.